By Dan Blystone

 Biblioteca Barceloneta, La Fraternitat

-At number 8 Carrer de Santa Clara, there is a building that formerly housed the headquarters of a workers cooperative.
+At number 8 Carrer de Santa Clara in the Barceloneta neighborhood, there is a building that formerly housed the headquarters of a workers cooperative.
 On the facade there is a Masonic sculpture of two hands joined in greeting and framed by a triangle.
 Prior to the Spanish Civil War (1936-1939) there were close links between Masonic lodges and workers cooperatives.
 The building is now occupied by a public library.

 Torre Agbar (an acronym for Aguas de Barcelona) has 33 floors above the surface of 145 meters in height.
 33 is a master number adopted by Freemasonry.
 The glass coating changes color through a computer controlled lighting system, where its primary colors are red and blue, typical Freemason colors.